softwaresaved/esrc-software-study/Src/ESRC.md

 ## Classification by category using research topics

-GtR projects are also classified by `research topics` but unlike the 71 unique research subjects for the ESRC data there are 399 unique [research topics](https://gtr.ukri.org/resources/classificationlists.html) used but this gives as a different way of classifying projects into the different categories described above.
+GtR projects are also classified by `research topics` but unlike the 70 unique research subjects for the ESRC data there are `length(unique(topics$topic))` unique [research topics](https://gtr.ukri.org/resources/classificationlists.html) used but this gives as a different way of classifying projects into the different categories described above.
 As there are a lot more topics to